alexlawrence/typed/README.md

 ## Alternative formats

-If the argument comments don't work for you can also use the **suffix parser** which searches in function argument names for type suffixes.
-Another option is to use no parser and to provide the type information manually.
+If the argument comments don´t work for you can also use the **suffix parser** which searches in argument names for type suffixes.
+Another option is to use no parser and to provide the type information manually by populating the **types** array of a typed function.
 Look at the advanced examples to see the usage of these formats.

 ## Performance and production environments